Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Introduction

-To address this limitation, we introduce \ssibench (Figure~\ref{fig:teaser}), a VQA benchmark designed to evaluate CMSR on complex real-world 3D engineering structures.
-Such structures are representative constrained manifolds: their components follow strict geometric regularities and connectivity constraints, and their realizability is further restricted by physics-based feasibility.
-Solving these problems requires a diverse repertoire of compositional spatial operations, including mental rotation of complex geometries, cross-sectional inference, occlusion reasoning, and reasoning about force-transmission paths \cite{slim20253dcompat++, collins2022abo, chen2021geoqa}.
-Structural scenes also exhibit richer viewpoint variation, clutter, and self-occlusion than everyday settings, making shortcut solutions less reliable and increasing the need for constraint-consistent 3D understanding.
+To address this limitation, we introduce \ssibench (\textbf{S}tructure-centric \textbf{S}patial \textbf{I}ntelligence Benchmark, Figure~\ref{fig:teaser}), a VQA benchmark designed to evaluate SCSR on complex real-world 3D structures.
+Such structures instantiate constraint-governed spaces: their components follow geometric regularities and connectivity rules, while their realizability is further restricted by physics-based feasibility.
+These structural constraints reduce single-image ambiguity by making component relations more determinate from visual evidence, enabling precise ranking questions over 3D geometric and topological criteria.
+Solving these problems requires constraint-consistent 3D understanding under viewpoint variation, clutter, and self-occlusion, together with spatial operations such as mental rotation, cross-sectional inference, occlusion reasoning, and force-path reasoning \cite{slim20253dcompat++, collins2022abo, chen2021geoqa}.

-A key property of CMSR is that manifold constraints narrow the space of plausible 3D states, making the target relations more stable under plausible interpretations. \ssibench leverages this property to enable quantifiable and comparable evaluation through ranking.
-Each question asks models to compare candidates under an explicit geometric or topological criterion and output the correct ordering. \ssibench contains 1,000 multiple-choice ranking questions; each question presents 3 or 4 candidates (members or groups) and requires selecting the correct permutation.
+Importantly, this benchmark is not designed to test domain-specific engineering expertise, but to serve as a structure-centric complement to existing scene-centric spatial benchmarks.
+Its images come from everyday photography sources and cover common real-world structures such as roofs, stairs, bridges, towers, frames, and railings, rather than specialized industrial blueprints.
+This focus isolates a core aspect of spatial intelligence that is often entangled with object semantics and layout priors in unconstrained scenes.
+Thus, it complements existing evaluations by testing whether models can recover and reason over coherent 3D structure from real-world visual observations.

+Because structural constraints make candidate relations more determinate, ranking provides a well-defined way to evaluate whether models can recover the relative 3D relations required by an explicit geometric or topological criterion.
+The benchmark contains 1,000 multiple-choice ranking questions, each presenting 3 or 4 candidates, namely members or groups, and requiring selection of the correct permutation.
+Unlike binary or standard multiple-choice formats, correct ranking requires resolving all relative 3D relations among the candidates, imposing stronger demands on spatial understanding.
 We organize tasks into two families.
 Geometric tasks include Ground Height, Ground Angle, Dimension, Relative Distance, Area, and Volume, while Topological tasks evaluate graph-based relations such as hop distance and cycle length.
-We additionally include a Multi-View subset that fuses two views to test cross-view correspondence and structural consistency relative to a reference member.
+We also include a Multi-View subset to test cross-view correspondence relative to a reference member.